-As you probably already know, Dyson is the leading manufacturer for vacuum cleaners, dryers and bladeless fans, so you would be surprised to find out that they are moving into the motoring industry and have decided to create an electric vehicle.
+As you probably already know, Dyson is the leading manufacturer of vacuum cleaners, dryers, and bladeless fans, so you would be surprised to find out that they are moving into the motoring industry and have decided to create an electric vehicle.

 The Dyson electric car has been scheduled to be built in Singapore and launched between 2020 and 2021.
 The decision to manufacture in Singapore was not down to the results of Brexit according to Dyson but based on the ideology that the Asian motoring industry and especially China is expected to become massively specialised in all-electric vehicles.
 This idea also isn't strange for Dyson either as none of their existing products are manufactured out of their headquarters in Wiltshire, Uk, either.

-The Bosch concept vehicle is another one which is inevitably going to clash with the likes of Dysons electric car.
+The Bosch concept vehicle is another one that is inevitably going to clash with the likes of Dyson's electric car.
 Bosch sits in a similar industry to that of Dyson as they provide electric tools such as drills and ovens and have also looked into expanding into another industry.
-Similar to Dyson, they are looking to provide efficiency through low-voltage systems to increase driving range and overall capability.
-The benefits of this electric system being that it reduces the need for battery capacity all whilst having no fuel consumption.
+Similar to Dyson, they are looking to provide efficiency through low-voltage systems to increase the driving range and overall capability.
+The benefit of this electric system is that it reduces the need for battery capacity all whilst having no fuel consumption.
 These electric vehicles truly are the future of the motoring industry.

-If you are interested in Electric or Hybrid vehicles and aren't too sure on what to have a look at, why not consider some of the vehicles we offer here at All Car Leasing, such as the BMW I3, Nissan Leaf, Renault Zoe and the Toyota Prius Plus.
+If you are interested in Electric or Hybrid vehicles and aren't too sure what to have a look at, why not consider some of the vehicles we offer here at All Car Leasing, such as the BMW I3, Nissan Leaf, Renault Zoe, and the Toyota Prius Plus.

 If you enjoyed this blog, why not check out some similar articles such as: What are the different types of hybrid cars? | All Car Leasing Blog, 2019 Mazda Electric Vehicle - All Car Leasing Blog, Most economical cars - All Car Leasing Blog